 That said, if you’re thinking of visiting Thailand to drink a lot and make a mess of the place, you’re coming for the wrong reasons.
 Plan an itinerary of adventurous outdoor activity, balanced with a little history collecting, fine food-tasting, and lots of lazing about, and Thailand’s resort capital of Phuket is the perfect holiday destination.

-Planning on drinking and being dick, and you’re better off traipsing back to Kuta… You and the boogie board you rode in on.
+Planning on drinking and being a boisterous fool, and you’re better off traipsing back to Kuta… You and the boogie board you rode in on.

 ACCOMMODATION OPTION I:

 A big difference between your average ‘chain’ hotels and the more forward-thinking establishments is that the former will often impose themselves on traditional spaces, messing these up with their particular brand of gaucheness, while the latter will carefully consider their environment, cleverly designing from the ‘outside in’ so that they end up paying homage to a place’s history and current surrounds.